Deceit! Deception! Illusion!

 - Museum of Magic Art and Illusionism, São Paulo, Brazil.
 With a large collection of books, art, and videos, as well as devices used by illusionists, this place offers a fascinating insight into the culture of magic for children and adults.

 - American Museum of Magic, Marshall, Michigan, USA.
 Housing the “largest collection of magical paraphernalia and illusions” in the United States, this museum showcases an extensive collection by the famous Harry Blackstone, Sr.

 - Ripley’s “Believe It or Not” Odditorium or Museum.
 A popular place to find the weird and amazing, these Odditoriums and Museums can be found in places such as London, UK; Copenhagen, Denmark; Pattaya, Thailand; Surfers Paradise, Australia; Dubai, UAE; and many other places in North and Central America.

-Whatever way is chosen to celebrate, paying heed to Smoke and Mirrors Day is a fun way to give a lighthearted nod to those who engage in illusions and magic.
+Whatever way is chosen to celebrate, paying heed to National Smoke and Mirrors Day is a fun way to give a lighthearted nod to those who engage in illusions and magic.